matwid03/Amazon/README.md

 # Simple Amazon Clone

 This project is a simple clone of Amazon's main page and shopping cart, created using **HTML** and **JavaScript**.
 It was built as part of a course to practice web development basics, focusing on replicating the layout and design of Amazon's website, with minimal JavaScript functionality for the shopping cart.
-It was developed as part of a course to enhance web development skills, focusing on basic front-end design and JavaScript functionality.

 ### 1. Main Page
 The main page replicates the look and feel of Amazon's homepage.